A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Introduction

 The recent surge in interest surrounding the transferability of adversarial examples is attributed to its potential application in executing black-box attacks~\citep{papernot2016transferability,DBLP:conf/iclr/LiuCLS17}.
 Delving into the reasons behind the capacity of adversarial examples tailored for one model to deceive others provides researchers with an opportunity to acquire a profound comprehension of the fundamental mechanisms underpinning the susceptibility of DNNs~\citep{wu2020towards}.
 Moreover, a comprehensive understanding of transferability offers the possibility of fostering the creation of adversarially robust models, capable of effectively countering adversarial attacks~\citep{jia2022adversarial,waseda2023closer,ilyas2019adversarial}.

 Given the growing volume of publications on adversarial examples, several survey papers~\citep{sun2018survey,zhang2019adversarial,wiyatno2019adversarial,serban2020adversarial,han2023interpreting} have emerged, seeking to encapsulate these phenomena from diverse viewpoints.
 Yet, a comprehensive survey specifically addressing the transferability of adversarial examples remains absent.
 This study endeavors to bridge that gap, embarking on an extensive investigation into the realm of adversarial transferability.
-To this end, we meticulously synthesize forefront research encompassing transferability assessment, methods amplifying transferability, and the associated challenges and prospects.
-Specifically, we categorize the current transferability-enhancing methods into two major categories: surrogate model-based and generative model-based.
-While current research focuses on image classification tasks, we also provide a summary of the adversarial transferability beyond image classification tasks.
+To this end, we thoroughly review the latest research on transferability assessment, methods to enhance transferability, and the associated challenges and prospects.
+Specifically, as shown in Table ~\ref{tab:categ}, we categorize the current transferability-enhancing methods into two major categories: (1) \textbf{optimization-based} methods where one directly optimizes for the adversarial perturbations based on one or more surrogate models at inference time, without introducing additional generative models, and (2) \textbf{generation-based} methods that introduce generative models dedicated for adversary synthesis.
+Moreover, we also examine adversarial transferability beyond the commonly studied misclassification attacks and provide a summary of such phenomenon in other tasks (e.g. image retrieval, object detection, segmentation, etc.).
+Upon assessing the current advancements in adversarial transferability research, we then outline a few challenges and potential avenues for future investigations.